emqx/cloud-docs/en_US/quick_start/create_free_trial.md

 # Create a free trial deployment

-For first-time EMQX Cloud customers, we have an opportunity for you to create a free trial deployment of up to **14** days in length.
+For first-time EMQX Cloud customers, we have an opportunity for you to create a free trial of dedicated deployment up to **14** days in length.
 The free trial deployment is an ideal way for you to learn and explore the features of EMQX Cloud.
 Before creating a free trial deployment, you need to understand that the free trial has the following restrictions.

 - **Duration：** Free trial up to 14 days.

   > To extend your free trial, you can submit a [ticket](../feature/tickets.md) or contact us by email to get in touch with us.

-- **Specification：** 1000 client connections for the standard plan and 5000 client connections for the professional plan.
+- **Specification：** 1000 client connections for the standard plan and 1000 client connections for the professional plan.

 - **Traffic：** 100 GB free traffic per month.